Wholesale Real Estate Investing: 25 Deals a Month Spending $0 Out-Of-Pocket on Marketing

 Addressing Potential Investor Objections

 The most common objection that rehabbers have to this wholesale real estate investing strategy is, “why am I paying for the marketing?”
 When Phillip paid for his own marketing, he had to purchase properties at a deeper discount in order to make a $15,000 to $20,000 wholesale fee to cover the marketing costs and other relevant expenditures.
-However, when the rehabbers pay for the marketing, Phillip can pay the seller slightly more, which means he is walking away from less deals, and he can sell the deals to rehabbers at a lower price, since he is only taking a $5,000 to $7,000 wholesale fee.
+However, when the rehabbers pay for the whats wholesale real estate marketing campaigns, Phillip can pay the seller slightly more, which means he is walking away from less deals, and he can sell the deals to rehabbers at a lower price, since he is only taking a $5,000 to $7,000 wholesale fee.